Editor Layout

 Resolving Schema Conflicts

-When you click on an orange (conflicted) link, the Properties Panel suggests adding a Transform node to bridge the schema mismatch:
+When you click on an orange (conflicted) link, the Properties Panel suggests adding a Transform node to bridge the schema mismatch:- Click the conflicted link

 - Click “Add a Transform Node” in the Properties Panel